logto-io/rfcs/draft/0001-organization.md

 To request an access token within an organization context, the client MUST send a request to the Token Endpoint with the following parameters:

 - `grant_type` (REQUIRED): The grant type.
 The value MUST be `urn:logto:grant-type:organization_token`.
 - `refresh_token` (REQUIRED): The refresh token issued to the client.
-This refresh token follows the same definition as in [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html#RefreshTokens) and [RFC OAuth 2.0](https://www.rfc-editor.org/rfc/rfc6749.html#section-1.5), and it must have the `organization` scope.
+This refresh token follows the same definition as in [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html#RefreshTokens) and [RFC OAuth 2.0](https://www.rfc-editor.org/rfc/rfc6749.html#section-1.5), and it must have the `urn:logto:scope:organization` scope.
 - `organization_id` (REQUIRED): The unique identifier of the organization.
 It MUST be an organization that the user has a membership with.
 - `scope` (REQUIRED): The scopes that the client is requesting.
 The value MUST be a space-delimited list of strings.
 If a scope has not been granted to the user or it is not a valid scope in the organization template, the authorization server SHOULD ignore it.
   - The scope values MUST be a subset of the scopes granted to the user during authentication, and the authorization server MUST NOT grant any additional scopes.